A quick view of the most influential metrics in Apex.

-Families and people visiting from out of town enjoy Apex Community Park with its 160 acres of playgrounds, tennis and volleyball courts, and a 50-acre lake for anglers and swimmers.
+Apex Community Park offers 160 acres of playgrounds, tennis and volleyball courts, and a 50-acre lake for anglers and swimmers.
 There’s also the Hemlock Bluffs Nature Preserve in the nearby town of Cary, NC.
-Avid golfers can take in 27 holes of golf or just hit a bucket of balls at Knights Play Golf Center provides 27 holes as well as a fully-illuminated par-three course and 60-station driving range.
+For golf enthusiasts, the Knights Play Golf Center provides 27 holes as well as a fully-illuminated par-three course and 60-station driving range.

 Living and Real Estate

-For those looking to buy a home in Apex, NC there are plenty of options for every price range and budget including planned subdivisions, single-family homes and condos.
+The variety of home options are another draw, from planned subdivisions, to single-family homes and condos in every price range.
 The median listing price for Apex Real Estate is around $335,000 with the average sale price at $261,000.

 Schools, Healthcare, and Transportation

-For healthcare needs the The WakeMed Cary Hospital is a full-service hospital that includes heart and vascular care while also offering a center for children’s needs and emergency services.
-There’s also Rex Healthcare in nearby Cary for primary care services, pain management and a diabetes treatment center.
+WakeMed Cary Hospital is a full-service hospital that includes heart and vascular care and a center for children’s needs and emergency services.
+Rex Healthcare, also in nearby Cary, provides primary care services, pain management and a diabetes treatment center.

-For commuters traveling to and from work, Apex is situated along US Highway 1 which connects to Interstates 40 and 440.
-Commuters to Research Triangle Park have a short 20 minute drive from Apex.
-For national and international flights Raleigh-Durham International Airport is 25 miles away
+Apex is situated along US Highway 1 which connects to Interstates 40 and 440.
+Commuters to Research Triangle Park have a short 20-minute drive from Apex.
+For national and international flights Raleigh-Durham International Airport is 25 miles away.

 Click here for more detailed information on neighborhoods in Apex NC .